aidanwobrien/Raster-Report-Tools/README.md

 # ELC-Summary
-Converts a Southern Ontario Land Resource Information System (SOLRIS) raster HTML report from QGIS to a CSV
+Converts a Southern Ontario Land Resource Information System (SOLRIS) raster HTML report generated from QGIS to a CSV.

 Save the .html raster report that is generated when running the "Raster Layer Unique Report" in QGIS.